davidlespada/davidlespada.github.io/README.md

 # David Lopez Espada 🌍

-Welcome to the GitHub repository for **David Lopez Espada**—Unreal Engine Programmer 🎮 and Game Developer 👾.
+Welcome to the GitHub repository for **David Lopez Espada**—Unreal Engine Programmer 🎮 and C++ Developer 👾.
 This repository hosts the code for my personal webpage, where you can explore my work, projects, and journey in the world of game development.

 ## About Me
-I'm a passionate developer focused on crafting immersive experiences through game design and interactive 3D environments.
-My primary tool is **Unreal Engine**, and I specialize in:
-- Game programming
-- 3D environments and level design
-- Cinematic experiences
+I am an experienced **Unreal Engine** programmer and **C++** developer, specializing in creating complex systems for games and interactive applications.
+With a strong background in both **Blueprints** and **C++**, I have worked on high-level programming tasks and led development teams as a **Lead Programmer**.

+I focus exclusively on programming, ensuring the backbone of systems and gameplay logic is optimized and scalable.

 ## Visit My Website 🌐
 To see my full portfolio, projects, and more about me, visit my webpage:
 [**davidlopezespada.dev**](https://your-website-url.com)

-This webpage serves as a hub for my latest work, insights, and updates on game development and interactive design.
+This webpage serves as a hub for my latest work, insights, and updates on game development and system programming.

 ## Repository Overview
 This repository contains the files for my personal website, built using a GitHub Pages template.
 The site showcases my portfolio, blog, and other content related to my work in game development.